benwiz/music/README.md

 ```

 I have a custom compilation function bound to `C-c C-k` but the built in is bound to `C-c C-l` or `M-x LilyPond-command-lilypond`.

+## To Do

+- Can code be shared between multiple lilypond files?